-Do You Need To Put Your Date Of Birth On Your Resume?
+Do You Need To Put Your Date Of Birth On Your U.S. Resume?

 Give recruiters the information they need.

-What Else Should I Keep Off My Resume?
+What Else Must You Keep Off Your Resume?

 INCLUDE ON YOUR RESUME:EXCLUDE FROM YOUR RESUME: